shauno/bitcoin-auto-trader/readme.md

 **WARNING:** This script WILL place instantly filled buy and sell orders for your bitcoins.
 It will kick your dog and sleep with your wife.
 Don't use it :neutral_face:

-An experiment in predicting the bitcoin market in South Africa.
-There appears to be a somewhat consistent arbitrage gap of ~6% between the US exchanges, and BitX (Luno) South Africa.
-If that gap closes rapidly, there's a good chance the local Bitcoin price will rise to open the gap again.
+An experiment in predicting the bitcoin market in South Africa. ~There appears to be a somewhat consistent arbitrage gap of 6% between the US exchanges, and BitX (Luno) South Africa.~ There **was** a pretty consistent 6% arbitrage gap in the early days.
+That gap can now be between 1%-25%.
+But the if the current gap closes rapidly, there's a good chance the local Bitcoin price will rise to open the gap again.

+This script now monitors the gap and tracks a 2 hour rolling average.
+The buy and sell markers are calculated off the rolling average requiring much less monitoring and config tweaking depending on what dumb thing some world leader says.

-There's definitely more to it, and more markers should be added.
+There's definitely more to it than this, and more markers should be added.
 But for now ¯\\\_(ツ)_/¯

 Setup